 To comply with the ACA, the health insurance must meet minimum requirements for coverage and affordability.
 Coverage must also be extended to the employee's dependents, which are defined as biological or adopted children under the age of 26.
 However, spouses are not considered dependents under the ACA, nor are stepchildren or foster children.

-Many smaller companies offer health insurance as a benefit, even if they aren’t required to by law.
+Many smaller companies offer health insurance as a benefit, even if they aren't required to by law.
 In fact, the majority of Americans have health insurance coverage through an employer.
-A recent study by the Urban Institute reported that 83.1% of all workers were offered health insurance through an employer in the first quarter of 2016.

 In other words, you are likely to receive health insurance through your company, but it's perfectly legal for employers of any size to refuse to provide it.